quilted-tutorial/SPARC-guru/content/getting_started/index.md

     weight: 1
 ---
 ### **Initial setup**
-If you have not already done so, clone the GitHub repository onto your local machine into the _SPARC-tutorial_ folder wit the following command:
+If you have not already done so, clone the GitHub repository onto your local machine into the _SPARC-tutorial_ folder with the following command:

     $ git clone git@github.com:SPARC-FAIR-Codeathon/SPARC-Tutorial.git SPARC-tutorial